Specification

 Architecture Overview

 Capsule uses the Delegated Content Access (DCA) protocol, which separates content encryption (publisher) from access control (issuer).
-The publisher encrypts content with AES-256-GCM and seals keys for each issuer using ECDH P-256.
-Issuers unseal keys only when access is granted, and the client decrypts content locally in the browser.
+The publisher encrypts content with AES-256-GCM and wraps keys for each issuer using ECDH P-256.
+Issuers unwrap keys only when access is granted, and the client decrypts content locally in the browser.

 Roles